← All posts

 The dashed trend line has a slight negative slope (taller players ranked slightly higher) but the correlation is weak.
 There are tall players ranked 90+, short players ranked inside the top 30, and everything in between.

-The 170cm player ranked 53rd is competing at the same level as players 20cm taller.
-The 211cm player at 68th isn’t using his height advantage to dominate the ranking.
+Baez at 170cm and ranked 64th is competing at the same level as players 20cm taller.
+Opelka at 211cm and 76th isn’t using his height advantage to dominate the ranking.
 Height is a factor, not a formula.

 The current top 10 heights